Frequently Asked Questions

 Get your questions answered about all things regarding what happened to, the current state of and future plans to rebuild Sperry Chalet.

 Yes.
 On July 9, 2018, the National Park Service (NPS) began phase 1 construction to rebuild the Sperry Chalet Dormitory Building that was badly burned in the Sprague Fire in 2017.
 The Notice to Proceed was issued to Dick Anderson Construction on Thursday, July 5.
-Construction is anticipated to last through the end of October.
+Phase 1 construction lasted through the end of October.

 Dick Anderson Construction began by constructing temporary platforms for crew sleeping facilities.
-This summer’s work will include new foundation work to stabilize and level the interior structure, with the ultimate goal of supporting a roof.
-After the foundation is constructed, the main work will include seismic stabilization through the construction of the interior walls, floors, and roof framing.
-The roof constructed in 2018 will be a temporary membrane to protect the structure through the 2018-2019 winter.
-Materials will be delivered via helicopter and mule train to support reconstruction activities.
+The first summer’s work included new foundation work to stabilize and level the interior structure, with the ultimate goal of supporting a roof.
+After the foundation was constructed, the main work included seismic stabilization through the construction of the interior walls, floors, and roof framing.
+The roof constructed in 2018 was a temporary membrane to protect the structure through the 2018-2019 winter.
+Materials were delivered via helicopter and mule train to support reconstruction activities.

 Yes.
 The National Park Service released the environmental assessment for the Sperry Chalet rebuild.
-The environment assessment document will be open for review and public comment until Monday, May 7.
+The environment assessment document was open for review and public comment until Monday, May 7, 2018.
 A public meeting was held on April 23 to provide an opportunity for discussion.

 Public scoping was conducted from February 28 – April 2, 2018, to encourage early public participation, recognize important features of the Sperry Chalet experience, and identify potential resource issues.
 During the scoping period, two public meetings were held, and the park received 403 comments.
 The concerns raised during scoping were considered in the environmental assessment.

-When will construction at Sperry begin?
-How long will the project take?
+When did construction at Sperry begin?
+How long did the project take?

 What will the new Sperry Chalet look like?